-This article continues the examples started in our data frame tutorial.
+This article continues the data science examples started in our data frame tutorial.
 We’re using the ChickWeight data frame example which is included in the standard R distribution.
 You can easily get to this by typing: data(ChickWeight) in the R console.
 This data frame captures the weight of chickens that were fed different diets over a period of 21 days.
 If you can imagine someone walking around a research farm with a clipboard for an agricultural experiment, you’ve got the right idea….

 - Inspecting your data

 - Ways to Select a Subset of Data From an R Data Frame

 - How To Create an R Data Frame

 - How To Sort an R Data Frame

 - Renaming Columns